 9. Get a root canal.
 I’m not kidding.
 It’s so easy to put off such things.
 But if you have a medical problem that’s been giving you aches and pains, sacrifice a vacation day to take care of it.

 10. Get a coach.
 Another irony of life is that we get all kinds of coaching as kids, but rarely get any as adults.
 Sure, you might have a boss, but that’s not the same.
 If you don’t have a trusted mentor, try to find a career coach.
 Unlike your family and friends, who probably know you too well, an objective professional will take the time to look at you holistically and give you honest feedback.
 I have seen this work wonders for people.

-Adam M. Grossman’s previous blogs include First Things First, Grossman’s Eleven and Ten Financial Principles.
+Adam M. Grossman’s previous articles include First Things First, Grossman’s Eleven and Ten Principles.
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.

 Limited time offer: Get the audiobook version of Jonathan Clements's "How to Think About Money" at the special pre-release price of $12—a 40% savings.
 For more information, click here.